General Social Survey - Caregiving and Care Receiving (GSS)

 This survey collects data on the situation of Canadians who receive help or care because of a long-term health condition, a disability or problems related to aging, and of those who provide help or care to family members or friends with those conditions.
 Data from this survey will help us to better understand the needs and challenges faced by these Canadians, and allow policy makers to design programs that meet their needs.

 Questions in the survey cover the types and amount of care family caregivers provide, the kinds and amounts of care Canadians receive, and the unmet needs of those who need care but are not receiving it.
 An expanded set of questions covers the impact of caregiving on various aspects of the lives of caregivers.
 All respondents will be asked questions about their overall health, employment, housing and other socio-demographic characteristics such as birth place, religion and language.

 Results from this survey will be used by analysts and researchers to study current situations and trends, and by many government departments to develop policies and programs that can have an impact on individuals who receive care, their families, those who provide care, and those who may need or provide care in the future.

 This record is part of the General Social Survey (GSS) program.
 The GSS, originating in 1985, conducts telephone surveys.
 Each survey contains a core topic, focus or exploratory questions and a standard set of socio-demographic questions used for classification.
-More recent cycles have also included some qualitative questions, which explore opinions and perceptions.
+More recent cycles have also included some qualitative questions, which explore intentions and perceptions.

-Until 1998, the target sample of respondents was approximately 10,000 persons.
-This was increased in 1999 to 25,000.
-With a sample of respondents of 25,000, results are available at both the national and provincial levels and possibly for some special population groups such as disabled persons and seniors.
+Until 1998, the target sample size was approximately 10,000 persons.
+For 2011, this was established at 25,000.
+With a sample of 25,000, results are available at both the national and provincial levels and possibly for some special population groups such as visible minorities and seniors.

 - Society and community